-Florida Unemployment Rate at 5.1 Percent
+Florida Unemployment Rate At 5.1 Percent

 The number of Floridians who qualified as being out of work in July grew by 6,000, while the workforce was up by 83,000.

-In July 2020, as the state tried to reopen the economy after the pandemic caused businesses to shut down or scale back, Florida had an 11.5% unemployment rate, with 1.167 million people out of work from a workforce of 10.1 million.
+In July 2020, as the state tried to reopen the economy after the pandemic caused businesses to shut down or scale back, Florida had an 11.5 percent unemployment rate, with 1.167 million people out of work from a workforce of 10.1 million.

 “When you look at June and July (this year), we actually saw a higher uptick of people joining the labor force.
 So, that’s probably an indication of positive impacts there,” Johnston said.
 “Things are continuing to increase.
 We are continuing to see people move back into the labor force.
 They are encouraged to find work, and it just takes a little bit of time for those connections to be made.”